tycoon-dev/ProjectEulerPython/README.md

 # ProjectEulerPython
-Some of Project euler's problems done in Python
+Some of Project euler's problems done in Python, run main.py by double-clicking.

 	Currently done:
 	Problem 1: Done